balintsipos/etch-a-sketch/README.md

-A simple browser-based Etch-a-sketch game made using HTML, CSS and Javascript
+A simple browser-based Etch-a-sketch game made using HTML, CSS and Javascript.
+Part of the Odin Project.